-The following table lists fair value of derivatives by contract type as included within investments in the statement of financial position as of December 31, 2021.
+The following table lists the fair value of derivatives by contract type as included within investments in the statements of financial position as of December 31, 2021.

-(in thousands) С Notional/ ontractual Amount De Gross erivative Assets Gross Derivative Liabilities Derivative type Foreign currency contracts \$ 220,853 \$ - \$ (2,447) Equity options 799,999 782 - Carrying value of derivatives on the consolidated statements of financial position \$ 782 \$ (2,447)
+(in thousands) Notional/ Contractual Amount Contractual Deriv Gross Derivative Liabilities Derivative type Foreign currency contracts \$ 220,853 \$ - \$ (2,447) Equity options 799,999 782 Carrying value of derivatives on the statements of financial position \$ 782 \$ (2,447)

-The notional amounts reflected in the above tables, are indicative of the volume of derivative transactions for the year ended December 31, 2021.
+The notional amounts reflected in the above tables, are indicative of the volume of derivative transactions for the years ended December 31, 2022 and 2021.

-The depreciation on derivatives is (\$27.4) million and (\$3.3) million and is included in the net investment return in the statements of activities for the years ended December 31, 2021 and 2020, respectively.
+The appreciation / (depreciation) on derivatives is \$20.0 million and (\$27.4) million and is included in net investment return in the statements of activities for the years ended December 31, 2022 and 2021, respectively.